-Principles regarding the balance of the Board of Directors in terms of overall knowledge, experience and skill, as well as Board diversity and size, are explained in Article 19 of the Corporate Governance Policy.
-The Company's Board of Directors is well-balanced and composed of persons who combine a broad spectrum of knowledge, experience, and skill in their respective areas of expertise, without regard to things such as gender, race, ethnicity, country of origin, nationality, cultural background, or age.
-Please see the Notice of the 78th Ordinary General Meeting of Shareholders for information about the areas where there are particularly high expectations for Directors. (https://global.epson.com/IR/information/meeting.html)
+As stipulated in Article 19 of the Corporate Governance Policy, the Company believes that a diverse Board of Directors is useful for facilitating substantive board discussions that cover all angles.
+Therefore, the Company has a fundamental policy of assembling a Board of Directors that is well-balanced and composed of persons who combine a broad spectrum of knowledge, experience, and skill, without regard to things such as gender, race, ethnicity, nationality, cultural background, or age.
+The current Board of Directors reflects this policy and has articulated a management organization for realizing the Management Philosophy and corporate vision so as to enable the Company to achieve sustainable growth and improve corporate value over the medium to long term.
+Please see the Notice of the 79th Ordinary General Meeting of Shareholders for information about the areas and skills where there are particularly high expectations for Directors. (https://global.epson.com/IR/information/meeting.html)